Key Takeaways

 Can I still get a personal loan with bad or fair credit?

 It’s possible!
-Many lenders specialize in offering loans to individuals with less-than-perfect credit.
-However, you may face higher interest rates compared to those with good or excellent credit.
+Many lenders specialize in offering loans to individuals with less-than-perfect credit, though a credit check is still often required.
+You may also face higher interest rates compared to those with good or excellent credit.

-What is the typical interest rate for a fair credit personal loan?
+What is the average interest rate for a 600 credit score personal loan?

 Is debt consolidation a good idea if I have bad or fair credit?